 Required security update

 On Dec.
-3rd PayPal shut off the first segment of accounts with an integration protocol - SSL 3.0 - to ensure safer transactions.
-All remaining accounts will be shut off on January 12.
+3rd PayPal will shut off an integration protocol - SSL 3.0 - to ensure safer transactions.

 What's the security issue?

 What is POODLE?POODLE is an internet security vulnerability that impacts the Secure Sockets Layer (SSL) 3.0 protocol, which was designed to ensure secure connections when surfing on the Internet.
 When exploited, this vulnerability enables a cyber criminal to gain access to connections considered secure via this widespread (but 15-year-old) security protocol.

 How is PayPal responding?PayPal will completely disable SSL 3.0 support in a timeframe to be announced via PayPal Notify; however, based on security monitoring, we may need to move quickly to protect our customers so time is of the essence in making changes.
 Unfortunately, we realize shutting off SSL 3.0 may cause compatibility problems for a few of our customers resulting in the inability to pay with PayPal on some merchant sites or other processing issues that we are still identifying.
 To enable your assessment and potential remediation, we’ve put together this Merchant Response Guide to ensure your integration is secure from this vulnerability.

 1. Test your current integration against the PayPal Sandbox

 If you don’t manage website integrations for your business, we strongly encourage you to work with your website service partner (developer, hosting company or e-commerce platform, etc.) and share the follow information, which provides the basic guidelines on how to update to Transport Layer Security (TLS).
 If your website service has questions or need support, advise them to contact PayPal Merchant Technical Support.